NinjaTeamPro/Filester/readme.txt

 = Is it compatible with WordPress 5? =
 Definitely yes!
 We’re always up-to-date to give you the best experience in using our plugin.

-= Is File Manager Pro free? =
+= Is Filester free? =
-Yes, File Manager Pro is total free with Pro features.
+Yes, Filester is total free with Pro features.

 == Screenshots ==